 - Usage of Network Capabilities including UE reachability status monitoring and MSGin5G device triggering.

 The MSGin5G Client contained in the MSGin5G UE communicates with the MSGin5G Server over the MSGin5G-1 reference point (see 3GPP TS 23.554 [2]).
 CoAP specified in IETF RFC 7252 [5] is used as the basic transport protocol of MSGin5G service in this reference point and shall be supported by the MSGin5G Client and MSGin5G Server.
-For supporting sending/receiving MSGin5G message for the MSGin5G Client contained in Constrained UE, the transport protocols of MSGin5G-6 reference point is also CoAP specified in IETF RFC 7252 [5].

 An MSGin5G Client may reside in a Constrained UE which cannot connect to the 3GPP network directly for message exchange with MSGin5G Server (e.g. the Constrained UE is out of 3GPP RAN coverage, with or without authorization to use UE-to-Network relay).
+If allowed by configuration, the MSGin5G Client residing in a Constrained UE can use the options listed below to communicate with the MSGin5G Server:

+- the MSGin5G Client residing in a Constrained UE uses an UE-1 as relay.
+In this scenario, the Constrained UE residing on the Constrained UE communicates with the MSGin5G Server over the MSGin5G-1 reference point (see 3GPP TS 23.554 [2]); or

-If allowed by configuration, the MSGin5G Gateway UE provides access to multiple Constrained UEs to connect to the 3GPP network for MSGin5G services.
-In this scenario, the Constrained UE residing on the Constrained UE communicates with the MSGin5G Gateway Client residing on the MSGin5G Gateway UE over the MSGin5G-6 reference point (see 3GPP TS 23.554 [2]).
+- the MSGin5G Client residing in a Constrained UE interacts with an MSGin5G Gateway UE which supports MSGin5G Gateway Client.
+The MSGin5G Gateway UE provides access to multiple Constrained UEs to connect to the 3GPP network for MSGin5G services.
+In this scenario, the MSGin5G Client residing in the Constrained UE communicates with the MSGin5G Gateway Client residing on the MSGin5G Gateway UE over the MSGin5G-6 reference point (see 3GPP TS 23.554 [2]).
+For supporting sending and receiving MSGin5G messages for the MSGin5G Client residing in a Constrained UE in this case, the transport protocols of MSGin5G-6 reference point is also based on CoAP specified in IETF RFC 7252 [5].

-An Application Client may reside on the same UE with the MSGin5G Client or reside on different UEs.
+An Application Client may reside on the same UE with the MSGin5G Client or reside on different UE.
 The Application Client communicates with the MSGin5G Client over the MSGin5G-5 reference point (see 3GPP TS 23.554 [2]).

-Editor's note: the procedures related to considered device is updating in 3GPP TS 23.554 [2] and needed to be updated in this document accordingly.

 Additionally, the MSGin5G Client(s) may interact with SEAL Clients over the SEAL-C reference point specified for each SEAL service as specified in 3GPP TS 23.434 [3].
 The MSGin5G Server(s) may interact with SEAL Servers over the SEAL-S reference point specified for each SEAL service as specified in 3GPP TS 23.434 [3].
 The interaction between a SEAL Client and the corresponding SEAL Server is supported by SEAL-UU reference point specified for each SEAL service as specified in 3GPP TS 23.434 [3].

 By means of using the MSGin5G-1 reference point, the following aspects can be provided: